Wilms Cancer Foundation

 Children with tumors affecting both kidneys (bilateral Wilms tumor) are more likely to have underlying genetic or developmental associations linked to pediatric kidney cancer.

-Race and Population Differences
+Race & Population Differences

 Some studies suggest Wilms tumor incidence rates may vary slightly among different populations and ethnic groups, although the reasons for these differences are not fully understood.